 The natural heritage system of the Town of Wasaga Beach is a diverse and environmentally complex system which include but are not limited to Provincially significant wetlands, areas of natural and scientific interest, fish habitat, significant valleylands, significant habitat of endangered species and threatened species, significant wildlife habitats, significant parabolic dune system, and significant woodlands.
+The Town in cooperation with the Nottawasaga Valley Conservation Authority and the Ministry of Natural Resources completed a number of environmental studies.
+These studies examined in detail the Town' entire Natural Heritage System including the parabolic dune ecosystem; habitats of the threatened Eastern Hognosed Snake; and the South Bank Study Area.
+The results of these studies are reflected in the Town's revised Natural Heritage System.

-Natural heritage system - category 1 lands may primarily be characterized as natural areas of high environmental quality and significance and/or sensitivity.
+Natural heritage system - Category 1 lands may primarily be characterized as natural areas of high environmental quality and significance and/or sensitivity.
 Natural heritage system - category 2 lands may be characterized as areas of lesser environmental significance and/or sensitivity, although areas of high environmental quality may also be present.
 These areas typically will be publicly or privately owned.
 Category 2 lands may contain lands/or waters previously altered or impacted and/or developed areas which exhibit a variety and mix of existing uses.